Democratic Left Association: Social issues

 The Democratic Left Association is highly critical of promotion of sociocultural issues by other left-wing parties, dismissing social liberalism as "culture war at its worst".
-The party declares that it would not slogans of abortion access and LGBT rights on its banners, and questions the seriousness of parties that priotitize such issues, dismissing them as 'pink-haired chicks".
+The party declares that it would not put slogans of abortion access and LGBT rights on its banners, and questions the seriousness of parties that priotitize such issues, dismissing them as 'pink-haired chicks".
 The party believes that other left-wing movements in Poland, especially the New Left, have abandoned social democracy in the name of 'rainbow' liberalism.
 It also argues that Polish left has a culture of sexism and authoritarianism in its way of organization.
 In its criticism of other left-leaning parties, Democratic Left Association criticizes the adoption of liberal positions on sociocultural and moral issues, and argues for the need to push back against the socially liberal and urbanite ("Varsovian") left and its domination in Poland.
 It argues that the Polish left must choose "the red banner, the social democratic one" instead of the "rainbow flag of the Western left".

 The Democratic Left Association has a positive assessment of the Polish People's Republic and references communist nostalgia; it also condemns Polish liberal and left-leaning parties for their anti-communism.
-The party is also skeptical towards immigration, arguing that "the Polish authorities must first and foremost help the citizens of the Polish state".
-It also supports legal recognition of the Silesian minority, and wants to recognize the Silesian language as a regional language in Poland.
+The party is particularly positive towards the 1970s communist Poland under Edward Gierek; party leader in the Silesian region, Zbyszek Zaborowski, argued that despite "the leading role of the PZPR and eternal friendship with the Soviet Union", communist Poland "moved the country forward in terms of civilization", and credited Gierek with pragmatic relations with the West, modernizing Polish industry, improving the supply of consumer goods to the domestic markets, developing Polish agriculture, and bringing about "equal rights for rural areas in terms of social security".
+The party is skeptical towards immigration, arguing that "the Polish authorities must first and foremost help the citizens of the Polish state".
+It supports legal recognition of the Silesian minority and the Silesian language as a regional language in Poland.
 It is sympathetic towards the Silesian Autonomy Movement, and described its leader Jerzy Gorzelik as a "staid regional politician".
 The party's proposals also include expanding the Silesian Opole Voivodeship, and reorganizing Polish voivodeships to reduce the domination of urban centres.

 The party promotes left-wing patriotism, and together with the Polish Socialist Party it adopted a slogan "Poland's independence was won by the democratic left".
 The parties claimed that Józef Piłsudski, Ignacy Daszyński, Jędrzej Moraczewski and Gabriel Narutowicz were the "leaders of the democratic left" and named them the patrons of the political left-wing traditions.
 The Democratic Left Association stated that right-wing nationalist movements are wrongly trying to appropriate these figures and their tradition of Polish patriotism.
-The party aspires to unite various left-wing tendencies, such as "the anti-communist left, which recalls the traditions of Józef Piłsudski and Bolesław Limanowski, and the nostalgic supporters of the democratically renewed and pro-European post-communists."
+The party aspires to unite various left-wing tendencies, including "the anti-communist left, which recalls the traditions of Józef Piłsudski and Bolesław Limanowski, and the nostalgic supporters of the democratically renewed and pro-European post-communists."